Matthew 26:36-46 · Matthew · Updated April 25, 2026

 Summary

-Jesus moves a little further from the three disciples and prays, asking if it is possible for the impending suffering to be taken away, but ultimately submits to God's will (verse 38).
+Jesus moves a little further from the three disciples and prays, asking if it is possible for the impending suffering to be taken away, but submits to God's will (verse 38).
 He returns to find Peter and the others asleep and questions Peter, asking if they could not stay awake with him for just one hour (verse 40).
 Jesus encourages them to watch and pray to avoid temptation, acknowledging that while their spirit is willing, their flesh is weak (verse 41).
 Jesus prays a second time with the same request and finds the disciples asleep again when he returns (verses 42-43).
 He prays a third time, repeating his previous words, and upon returning, he acknowledges that the time has come for him to be betrayed (verses 44-45).

 Chiastic structure